dogecoin/dogecoin/README.md

 Select language: EN | [CN](./README_zh_CN.md)

-Dogecoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Tenebrix and Litecoin, Dogecoin currently employs a simplified variant of scrypt.
+Dogecoin is a cryptocurrency based on a Shiba Inu meme.
+Descendant of Bitcoin and Litecoin, it's a proof of work crypto who use a scrypt algorithm.
+Dogecoin Core software allows shibes to run a node of the network.

 **Website:** [dogecoin.com](https://dogecoin.com)